tliron/turandot/README.md

 *This is an early release.
-There are still important features missing.*
+Some features are not yet fully implemented.*

 Turandot
 ========